 It was an era of giants – James Cook the explorer, Admiral Horatio Nelson and James Watt to name but three.
 Theirs was the ‘Age of Enlightenment’, when mankind was laying the foundation stones for modern medicine, astronomy, chemistry and physics.
 Theirs was the Age of Wesley and Whitfield, but it was also the Age of Slavery (and the start of its abolition).
 And into this period came Richard Hall, a hosier who lived at One London Bridge, who saw and felt the changes with his own eyes, who shared the general thirst for knowledge, and who made and lost a fortune.
 He was a devout Baptist, and was fortunate enough to sit in the congregation of various well-known ministers such as Dr John Gill, Dr John Rippon, and the Revd.
 Benjamin Beddome.
 He recorded his life in meticulous detail – in diaries, in journals – even in jottings on the backs of envelopes.
 Mike is fortunate enough to have inherited all these records – from day-books to shopping lists, from recipes to accounts of the weather.
 He retains his ancestor’s tableware, along with his chairs, his books, his shell and fossil collections – even his bed warming pan!

-These collections of everyday items prompted the research which led to the writing of "The Journal of a Georgian Gentleman".
+These collections of everyday items prompted the research which led to the writing of “The Journal of a Georgian Gentleman” and inspired a retirement spent on researching life in Georgian England.